 But, a successful career is not defined by millions of dollars or the biggest house.
 Rather, success is defined in terms of our ability to be independent.
 If you can afford all the basic amenities in life then, you can always make a way out of every situation.

 5. Are You Really Achieving What You Want?

 Before answering this question you need to be clear about your goals and dreams.

 You need to think about the things that you really want in life.
 It could be anything like a huge amount of money, a nice apartment, a luxurious car, or the ability to travel around the whole world.
 See what matters the most to you and if you are able to get it through your career.

 Even if you have not yet achieved those things but, being on the right path also matters to be successful.

 Having a job is not enough until you are constantly working to improve your position.

-You must know that you have the power to build your own path even if you fail at the first place.
+You must know that you have the power to build your own path even if you fail in the first place.

 One should understand that success is not set by people but, by us.
 Success is rather an inside job, a set of values and morals that we create for ourselves.